 \section{Encoding higher-level argumentation frames}

-In this section, we first modify the complete semantics of $HLAF$s.
-Then we encode $HLAF$s under complete semantics to the $PL_3^L$.
-Finally, we present three typical equational semantics for $HLAF$s and encode $HLAF$s to \(PL_{[0,1]}\)s under these these equational semantics.
+In this section, we encode $HLAF$s under complete semantics to the $\mathcal{PL}_3^L$.
+Then, we present three typical equational semantics for $HLAF$s and encode $HLAF$s to $\mathcal{PL}_{[0,1]}$s under these these equational semantics.
 It is shown that these semantics are translatable by proving the model equivalence.